About WordPress Plugins

 - Newsletter opt-in forms

-- Image galleries (including rotating images, lightboxes, etc.)
+- Image galleries (with rotating images, lightboxes, etc.)

-- Language translation (e.g. you can instantly change all content on your site from English to Portuguese)
+- Instant language translation (e.g. you can instantly change your site’s content from English to Spanish)

 - Statistical reporting (e.g. number of visitors, pages visited, keywords searched, etc.)

 - Customer interactivity – contest, live chat, currency conversion, etc.

 - Business listing directories